ottoandr42/graphicalQuickDrop/README.md

-# graphicalQuickDrop
+# Graphical Quick Drop

 A graphical menu launched from LabVIEW's Quick Drop.
+Inspired by the shortcut menus commonly found in CAD systems, such as the "s" key shortcuts in SolidWorks and Fusion.